野上記念法政大学能楽研究所 能楽の国際・学際的研究拠点 -

 Volume 2 E-Book(PDF)2024/12/30 Hardback 2024/12/19

-・Expansion of research resources
+・Expansion of the resources

 2023